-as special events or to support a more conventional transit system for the "first mile and last mile" of the trip.
+the "first mile and last mile" of the trip.
 It could also be tailored such that the subsidy benefit increases with more passengers.

-- 4. Brockville to Cardinal "River Route": The City of Brockville initiated a public transit pilot project in August 2021 that is intended to connect four municipalities: Brockville, Augusta, Prescott and Edwardsburg/ Cardinal.
+4. Brockville to Cardinal "River Route": The City of Brockville initiated a public transit pilot project in August 2021 that is intended to connect four municipalities: Brockville, Augusta, Prescott and Edwardsburg/ Cardinal.
 The two-hour loop includes 11 stations, with six routes per weekday from 5:30am to 5:30pm.
-The service was provided in response to - BROCKVILLE TO CARDINAL MONDAY - FRIDAY 5:30AM - 5:30PM - needs for an "intra-community transit system" that utilizes Highway 2.
+The service was provided in response to needs for an "intra-community transit system" that utilizes Highway 2.
 30 The fare structure permits one-way tickets for \$5 and a book of 10 tickets for \$40, and tickets on the River Route are transferable to the Brockville transit system (with certain exceptions) at no extra cost.
-The River Route is a good example of the potential or aspiration for the Ride the LT service currently offered in Carleton Place and Perth (refer to Section 7.4.1 for more details) for establishing an intra-County commuter route that captures adjacent municipalities, including the City of Ottawa, and enables transfers to the OC Transpo network. - 5.
-Township of Russell "Russell Transpo": The Township of Russell, which includes local municipalities such as Russell, Embrun and Limoges, is located approximately 40km southeast of the City of Ottawa and had a combined population of approximately 16,500 residents in 2017 and is expecting continued growth.
+The River Route is a good example of the potential or aspiration for the Ride the LT service currently offered in Carleton Place and Perth for establishing an intra-County commuter route that captures adjacent municipalities, including the City of Ottawa, and enables transfers to the OC Transpo network.

+5. Township of Russell - "Russell Transpo": The Township of Russell, which includes local municipalities such as Russell, Embrun and Limoges, is located approximately 40km southeast of the City of Ottawa and had a combined population of approximately 16,500 residents in 2017 and is expecting continued growth.
 The Township is best described as a "bedroom community", meaning that a large portion of the population lives, but does not work there.
 Approximately 72% of working population is employed in Ottawa.
 Since 2008, the Township of Russell has offered transit service (under the moniker of "Russell Transpo") from Embrun and Russell to Ottawa/ Hull during weekday peak periods.
 The service provides direct transit options for commuters working in Ottawa/ Hull, and is not intended to serve local trips within the Township.
 The service is operated by a private company under a fixed-fee contract, with fare revenue going to the Township.
 The Township also receives other forms of revenue such as sponsorship programs (bus shelter and bus advertisements).
 Ticket sales, scheduling, and customer service are managed by the Township.